casschow98/de_zoomcamp_2024_bc_wildfires_project/README.md

 # Wildfires & Recreational Trails Data Engineering Project
 As part of the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) by [DataTalks.Club](https://datatalks.club), this project marks the final component of the course.
-Sending my thanks to the instructors that contributed to building this educational resource.
+Many thanks to the instructors that contributed to building this educational resource.

 ## Purpose
 The purpose of this project is to design a prototype of a data pipeline based on wildfire activity and recreational trails in British Columbia (BC), Canada.